-NFI Certificate re-keying (signing and encryption) is accomplished through the limitation on certificate renewal, see Section 3.2.3.
+ORC NFI Certificate re-keying (signing and encryption) is accomplished through the limitation on certificate renewal, see Section 3.3, "Identification and Authentication for Re-key and Renewal".
 The minimum requirement for all NFI certificate re-keying, with the exception of CA certificates, is once every 9 years from the time of initial registration (i.e., after two 3-year renewals).
-ORC NFI subscribers will identify themselves for the purpose of re-keying through use of their current signature key, except that identity will be established through initial registration process described in Section 3.1.
+ORC NFI Subscribers will identify themselves for the purpose of re-keying through use of their current signature key, except that identity will be established through initial registration process described in Section 3.